Skip To Content

 What's next?

-In the meantime, we have reported the incident to the Brockville Police Service and the Information and Privacy Commissioner of Ontario (IPC).
+We have reported the incident to the Brockville Police Service and the Information and Privacy Commissioner of Ontario (IPC).
 You have the right to file a complaint with the IPC, although you are not required to do so as we have already voluntarily reported the incident to the IPC.

 Contact and Support